MaBlaGit/Trello_REST_API_Tests/README.md

 # How run this tests

-Tests were written with Python 3.6.5 and run on Ubuntu 16.04 LTS After downloading the repo, go to __Trello_REST_API_Tests__ folder and create __virtualenvironment__
+Tests were written with Python 3.6.5 and run on Ubuntu 16.04 LTS.
+After downloading the repo, go to __Trello_REST_API_Tests__ folder and create __virtualenvironment__